 Two 3-Credit Electives

 Select two elective courses from any permissible major courses offered in the other Silberman College of Business majors.

 The B.S. in Business Administration with Sustainability Management concentration provides you with a clear understanding of sustainability concepts and the disciplines needed to develop creative, adaptive solutions to pressing organizational and societal issues at local and global levels.
-The program fosters understanding about what determines the sustainable well being of human institutions, organizations, cultures and technologies in different environments.
-It is comprised of sustainability-oriented business courses from the management, economics, finance, marketing, decision sciences and entrepreneurship disciplines.
-Students is work on real world challenges using various approaches.
+The program fosters understanding about what determines the sustainable well-being of human institutions, organizations, cultures and technologies in different environments.
+It is comprised of sustainability-oriented business courses from the management, economics, finance, marketing, decision sciences, and entrepreneurship disciplines.
+Student work is on real world challenges using various approaches.
 A focus is placed on existing and emerging sustainability career paths, as a sustainability mindset and familiarity with the basics of sustainability become essential for virtually every career.

 ENTR4501 Guided Entrepreneurship in Social Venturing